Optimal congestion control strategies for near-capacity urban metros: informing intervention via fundamental diagrams: Headway-based control strategies

-The simulation study thus illustrates that ensuring the optimum passenger movement per train at bottleneck stations using station-level controls can be more effective than solely headway-based strategies in reducing congestion-related delays and improving service reliability.
+This extension to our main simulation exercise demonstrates that ensuring the optimum passenger boarding-alighting per train at bottleneck stations using station-level controls can be more effective than solely headway-based strategies in reducing congestion-related delays and improving service reliability.
 This simple exercise also corroborates the findings from some recent studies on bus transit operations, which compare control strategies that combine limiting the number of boarding passengers at stops during peak operations and holding of buses at control stations (headway-control) with those that involve holding of buses only \citep{Delgado2009,Delgado2012}.
 These studies suggest that the hybrid strategy outperforms the headway-based strategy in improving service reliability by avoiding bus bunching.
-In the rest of this paper, we show how the bottleneck stations can be identified and how the optimum passenger movements at these stations can be empirically estimated using automated fare collection and train movement data.